nightconcept/boba-site/project/boba-learn.md

 #[test]
 fn test_private_internal_add_function() {
-    // This is allowed ONLY because of the #[file: test] attribute.
+    // Accessing private functions is allowed ONLY because it is a unit test file.
     // We can directly test our internal implementation details. test.assert_eq(internal_add(3, 4), 7)
 }